-You may feel more sluggish and weaker than you have before despite eating well and getting your fluids (as well as a good night’s sleep).
+- You may feel more sluggish and weaker than you have before, despite eating well and getting your fluids (as well as a good night’s sleep).

-You may experience odd sensations, feel wobbly or dizzy.
+- You may experience odd sensations, feel wobbly or dizzy.

-Your skin may appear paler.
+- Your skin may appear paler.
 With a B12 deficiency, the red blood cells that you do have are very fragile and easily broken, causing a release of bilirubin pigment that gives skin a yellow complexion.

-Very low levels of B12 can cause anaemia and damage to your nervous system.
+- Very low levels of B12 can cause anaemia and damage to your nervous system.

 Symptoms of deficiency can take five years or more to develop in adults, though some people experience problems in much less time.
 Often the symptoms of pain, tiredness or hallucinations develop gradually over several months to a year before being recognised as being due to B12 deficiency.